jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 In the Standalone topology, the ClusterVersion and MachineConfigPool resources are enhanced to support the change management strategies
 `MaintenanceSchedule` and `Disabled`.
 The MachineConfigPool also supports the `Manual` and `Assisted` strategies.

-While the master MCP in a Standalone cluster can be configured with a change management policy, updates to the control-plane will ignore this policy since it is treated as a single material change to the cluster.
-Specifically, is the `osImageURL` differs between the desired and current configuration for master nodes, the change management policy will be ignored.
-For other changes, such as a systemd unit added by a user, a maintenance schedule can constrain its application.

 #### Single-node Deployments or MicroShift

 The ClusterVersion operator will honor the change management field just as in a standalone profile.
 If those profiles